hpcleuven/VscDocumentation/source/user_support.rst

 #. the name of the application (e.g., Ansys, Matlab, R, ...),
 #. the module(s) you load to use the software (e.g.,
    R/3.1.2-intel-2015a),
-#. the error message the application produces, as well as the output and error
+#. the error message the application produces, as well as the location of the
-   files if this ran as a job,
+   output and error files if this ran as a job,
 #. whether the error is reproducible,
 #. if possible, a procedure and data to reproduce the problem,
 #. if the application was run as a job, the jobID(s) of (un)successful